payara/ecosystem-maven/payara-micro-maven-plugin/README.md

 - __payaraVersion__ (optional |  default: 5.192): By default ```bundle``` mojo fetches payara-micro with version 5.192.
 - __deployArtifacts__ (optional): Can contain a list of artifactItems, which defines the dependencies with their GAVs to be copied under ```MICRO-INF/deploy``` folder.
 - __customJars__ (optional): Can contain a list of artifactItems, which defines the dependencies with their GAVs to be copied under ```MICRO-INF/lib``` folder.
+- __uberJarClassifier__ (optional | default: microbundle): Specifies the classifier to use for the generated uber-jar.

 This goal will always search for domain configuration files in ```src/main/resources``` to copy in to the ```MICRO-INF/domain``` directoy of the created uber jar.
 The files which are currently included are: